wombleton/gitlaw-nz/acts/C/Crimes (Internationally Protected Persons, United Nations and Associated Personnel, and Hostages) Act 1980.md

     *   (c) the alleged offender is in New Zealand.

-    (3) Every one who commits the crime of hostage-taking is liable on conviction on indictment to imprisonment for a term not exceeding 14 years.
+    (3) Every one who commits the crime of hostage-taking is liable on conviction to imprisonment for a term not exceeding 14 years.

+    Section 8(3): amended, on 1 July 2013, by [section 413][32] of the Criminal Procedure Act 2011 (2011 No 81).

 #### General provisions